Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness: Related Work

 \section{Related Work}

-With the increasing use of VLM, challenges regarding their stability, accuracy, and controllability have become more prominent.
+With the increasing use of VLM, challenges regarding their stability, accuracy, and controllability~\cite{wantowards} have become more prominent.
 Benchmarking VLM has therefore become a focal point of multimodal intelligence research.

 Early benchmarks primarily assessed semantic comprehension over static images.
-Datasets such as VQA v2~\cite{goyalMakingVQAMatter2017} and the RefCOCO series~\cite{kazemzadehReferItGameReferringObjects2014,maoGenerationComprehensionUnambiguous2016} focused on tasks like visual question answering and referring expression grounding.
-TextVQA~\cite{singhVQAModelsThat2019} and OCR-VQA~\cite{mishraOCRVQAVisualQuestion2019} further introduced textual content within images to probe models' OCR capabilities.
+Datasets such as VQA v2~\cite{goyalMakingVQAMatter2017} and the RefCOCO series~\cite{maoGenerationComprehensionUnambiguous2016} focused on tasks like visual question answering and grounding.
+TextVQA~\cite{singhVQAModelsThat2019} further introduced textual content within images to probe models' OCR capabilities.
 VizWiz~\cite{gurariVizWizGrandChallenge2018} extended this direction by simulating assistive scenarios involving visually impaired users.
 In addition, NLVR2~\cite{suhrCorpusReasoningNatural2019} examines models making logical judgments between two images, and ScienceQA~\cite{luLearnExplainMultimodal2022}, MMMU~\cite{yueMMMUMassiveMultidiscipline2024}, and others further extend to scientific reasoning and integrated multidisciplinary assessment.
-More recent efforts, such as LLaVA-Bench~\cite{liuVisualInstructionTuning2023a} and MME~\cite{fuMMEComprehensiveEvaluation2024}, consolidated these tasks into unified platforms, serving as representative benchmarks for evaluating instruction following, object recognition, and semantic alignment on clean, static images.
+More recent efforts~\cite{liuVisualInstructionTuning2023a,fuMMEComprehensiveEvaluation2024} consolidated these tasks into unified platforms, serving as representative benchmarks for evaluating instruction following, object recognition, and semantic alignment on clean, static images.